-Spain car hire could really transform a beach break by allowing you to see more of the country than the view from your lounger.
-Malaga Airport (AGP) is a popular gateway for holidaymakers looking to soak up the Costa del Sol sun in a resort such as Torremolinos, Benalmadena, Fuengirola, Marbella, Malaga and Puerto Banus.
-Not only will a hire car be a convenient way to transport you, your family and possibly your golf clubs to your accommodation in these resorts, it will also allow you to learn more about Spanish history and to take in some magnificent architecture.
+Spain car hire could really transform a beach break by allowing you to see a lot more of the country than the view from your sun lounger.
+Malaga Airport (AGP) is a popular gateway for holidaymakers looking to soak up the Costa del Sol sun in a resort such as Torremolinos, Benalmadena, Fuengirola, Marbella, Malaga or Puerto Banus.
+Not only will a hire car be a convenient way to transport you, your family and possibly your golf clubs to your accommodation in these resorts, but it will also allow you to learn more about Spanish history and take in some magnificent architecture.

 In less than two hours, you could be exploring Ronda, the home of bullfighting; marvelling at the Moorish architecture in Granada which sits at the foot of the Sierra Nevada Mountain Range; and even visiting Gibraltar, or the Rock as it's otherwise known.